farazsth98/farazsth98.github.io/_posts/2016-03-20-BCTF-bcloud.md

 ## Leaking the heap address

-If we disassemble the "Input your name/Org/Host" functions we will notice the first vulnerability.
+If we disassemble the "Input your name/Org/Host" functions, we will notice the first vulnerability.

 ![image]({{site.url}}/assets/Screen_Shot_2016-03-20_at_9_16_22_PM.jpg)

-At top arrow points to the local buffer of 0x40 bytes for the _name_.
-Exactly 0x40 bytes after it we see a space designed to store a pointer to a heap allocated chunk, for pernament store of the name.
-Later we see that the _name_ is copied from the local stack buffer to the allocated heap buffer.
-However as we know _strcpy_ terminates on null byte and if we fill the _name_ with exactly 0x40 bytes, the ptr to the heap buffer will get copied on to the heap as well.
+Top arrow points to the local buffer of 0x40 bytes for the _name_.
+Exactly 0x40 bytes after it, we see a space designed to store a pointer to a heap allocated chunk for permanent store of the name.
+Later, we see that the _name_ is copied from the local stack buffer to the allocated heap buffer.
+However, as we know _strcpy_ terminates on null byte and if we fill the _name_ with exactly 0x40 bytes, the ptr to the heap buffer will get copied on to the heap as well.
 Right after that the _printWelcome()_ function will print the heap buffer, providing us with a leak of the heap address.

 ## The overflow

-Now let's look at the way Org and Host are provided.
+Now let's look at the way _Org_ and _Host_ are provided.

 {% highlight C %}
 int getOrgAndHost() {